floatzcss/floatz/README.md

 See it live: http://codepen.io/floatz/pen/FgJIC

-Of course subspacers can be used in nested scenarios too.
+*Subspacers* can of course be used in nested scenarios too.

 See it live: http://codepen.io/floatz/pen/aHscp